amperity/amperity-docs/shared/terms.rst

 .. term-birthdate-start

-The date of birth that is associated with an individual customer record.
+The date of birth that is associated with a customer.

 .. term-birthdate-end